About

 How’d I get here?

-TLDR: I never expected to work in video games, but I kind of love it?
+TLDR: I never expected to work in video games, but I am very glad that I ended up in this industry.

 Resume